 It’s only Logic and Garage Band that are only available for Apple Users.
-If I am not mistaking, other DAWs work perfectly fine on both.
+If I am not mistaking, other digital audio workstations for beginners work perfectly fine on both.
 I would still double check because all it takes is a quick 10-second google search.

 Well, this is relatively simple to answer.
 If you are looking into performing live more, go for a laptop.
 It will cost more for the same specs, but you are now a lot more flexible and on-the-go.

 Desktops tend to have better processing power, RAM, and computer specifications in general.
 You can buy a bigger monitor or add an extra drive.

 For your money, you can get a way better deal if you go for a desktop.
 Then you are stuck to your desk.
 If you do more than just music production, such as blogging, might as well get a laptop to do both!

 You feel me?
 It all depends on what you need and what you want to do.
 This is a desktop computer list so that I won’t include any laptops.

 What To Consider When Buying Computer For Music Production?

 There are tons of specs you should look into when purchasing a perfect fit when building your music studio.
 It’s a little boring, so I’ve included this at the end of the article to not bore your from the beginning!